- Fairhope Middle School

 Fairhope High School may make recommendations regarding Honors/AP courses based on a student's state test scores/Star scores, grades, and teacher recommendations.
 Ultimately, it is your decision, and you must approve a student's diploma option and whether he/she takes Honors/AP courses.
 Please keep in mind that once a student begins an Honors/AP class next school year, they are committed for the full year.
 Students cannot “try out” a class for a few weeks to see if they like it.

 My concern every year is that FMS students will choose the diploma option based on the name, such as the College Prep with Distinction Diploma, instead of choosing the diploma that best meets their needs and goals.
-This would be unfortunate and not in the best interest of the student to choose a diploma option based on the name alone.
-Again, the standard Alabama High School Diploma does meet the admission requirements of colleges/universities depending upon the courses chosen and of course, the grades received.
+It would be unfortunate and not in the best interest of the student to choose a diploma option based on the name alone.
+Again, the standard Alabama High School Diploma does meet the admission requirements of colleges/universities, depending upon the courses chosen and, of course, the grades received.
 Colleges/universities look at transcripts regarding grades and courses taken, not the name of the diploma.

 Baldwin County offers the College Prep with Distinction Diploma, a very academically rigorous diploma option.
 Students must take the most advanced classes offered, Honors/AP.
-The Academic Guide for 2022/2023 will indicate if there are any changes in the current 3 diploma options which include the standard diploma, College Prep with Distinction diploma, and the IB diploma.
+The Academic Guide for 2023/2024 will indicate if there are any changes to the current 3 diploma options, which include the standard diploma, College Prep with Distinction diploma, and the IB diploma.

 Regarding the IB Program, students who apply for the IB Program will complete the 4- year high school plan and 9th grade course selection based on this.
-IB applications will have a due date and must be completed electronically and emailed or mailed to Ms. Litaker, the FHS IB Coordinator.
+IB applications will have a due date and must be completed electronically and emailed or mailed to Mrs. Litaker, the FHS IB Coordinator.
 Students accepted into the IB program are notified in writing by FHS.
-Questions regarding the IB 4- year high school plan and IB 9th grade course selections will need to be directed to Ms. Litaker, the FHS IB Coordinator.
-The IB application will be posted on the FHS website with a due date TBA in February.
+Questions regarding the IB 4- year high school plan and IB 9th grade course selections will need to be directed to Mrs. Litaker, the FHS IB Coordinator.
+The IB application is posted on the FHS website and is due March 17, 2023.